raspstephan/psp_in_kenda_analysis/lab_notebook.md

 Tmr:
 - Check DWD run, restart
-- Include new BS results.
+- Include new BS results. --> Not sure I am doing this right...

+## October 25

+- DWD runs
+    - not quite sure what is going on with DA_REF and DA_REF_new...
+    - Started DA_REF_TL500
+- Ensemble skill
+    - Make a notebook